-FUSE, INSTANTANEOUS, NON-DETONATING: UN No. 0101
+FUSE, NON-DETONATING: UN No. 0101

-Article consisting of cotton yarns impregnated with fine black powder.
-It burns with an external flame and is used in ignition trains for fireworks, etc. It can be enclosed in a paper tube to obtain an instantaneous or quickmatch effect.
+Article consisting of cotton yarns impregnated with fine black powder (quickmatch).
+It burns with an external flame and is used in ignition trains for fireworks, etc.

 FUSE, SAFETY: UN No. 0105

 Article consisting of a core of fine grained black powder surrounded by a flexible woven fabric with one or more protective outer coverings.
 When ignited, it burns at a predetermined rate without any external explosive effect.